 The annual planning season will soon be upon us but as Mike Tyson put it, “everyone has a plan until they get punched in the mouth.”
 Will you set yourself up to respond to the punches more effectively than your competitors?
 A behavior-driven distribution strategy is a cost-effective way to achieve this in a volatile environment: target specific client behaviours, and exploit relationships between client behaviors across segments, markets, and competitors.

 Everyone has a plan until they get punched in the mouth

 The annual planning season will soon be upon us.
-It is an essential process that has the potential to help asset managers allocate resources to the activities that will yield the greatest return.
+It is a process that has the potential to help asset managers allocate resources to the activities that will yield the greatest return.